 Commemorate the Anzacs on the Newcastle Memorial Walk

 Go for a walk along Newcastle Memorial Walk and enjoys coastal views and celebrate history.
 The Newcastle Memorial Walk at Strzelecki Lookout was built to commemorate the Anzac centenary and the commencement of steel making in Newcastle.
 It’s a powerful commemoration to local soldiers who fought in the First World War and a beautiful spot to enjoy our city.
 The walk features steel silhouettes of Anzac soldiers engraved with 3,860 family names of almost 11,000 known Newcastle and Hunter Valley men and women who enlisted during World War I. The 450 meter cliff top walkway also features history panels with information about different aspects of the conflict as well as listing the geographic place names of various conflicts.
 This video by local media company Out of the Square Media was created to commemorate the first Anzac Day along the Memorial Walk.

-Every year, Newcastle Museum commemorates ANZAC Day at the Museum by installing crosses and poppies in Museum Park.
+Every year, Newcastle Museum commemorates ANZAC Day by installing crosses and poppies.
 The Field of Remembrance display is made up of the Newcastle Sub Branch RSL and community white crosses that each acknowledges the name of a service person with a connection to the Hunter Region.
+In 2022, the Field of Remembrance will be at Fort Scratchley.
 You can also listen to Walter Barton’s rendition of Last Post and Reveille.